-In 2017, non-residential capital investment in Alberta fell by 6.0% from 2016 to $57.2 billion.
-(This estimate excludes residential investment.)
-Spending on machinery and equipment fell 9.8%, while construction spending fell 4.8%.
-Most of the 2017 decline was the result of lower oil and gas extraction investment which fell 6.7% to $22.5B billion, while manufacturing declined 30.7% to $1.5B.
-Major sectors with the highest investment growth in 2017 were real estate, rental and leasing (up 16.4%), professional, scientific & technical services (up 13.5%) and information and cultural industries (up 8.4%).
+In 2018, non-residential capital investment in Alberta increased by 0.5% from 2017 to $60.5 billion.
+Spending on machinery and equipment increased by 0.9%, while construction spending increased 0.3%.
+The marginal overall growth in investment was tempered by lower mining, quarrying, and oil and gas extraction investment, which fell 4.2% to $28.2B billion, while manufacturing increased 58.0% to $2.8B.
+Major sectors with the highest investment growth in 2018 were arts, entertainment and recreation (up 41.3%), accommodation and food services (up 26.1%), and health care (up 24.3%).

-In 2017, Alberta's per capita investment spending was $13,337, the second highest spending of all provinces behind Newfoundland and Labrador ($16,227), and more than two times the Canadian average of $6,450 per capita.
+In 2018, Alberta's per capita investment spending was $14,051, the highest spending of all provinces, and more than two times the Canadian average of $6,636 per capita.

 In 2019, Alberta investment is forecast to drop by 1.3% from 2018 to $59.7 billion (based on investment intentions for 2019), with a 3.0% decline in investment intentions in the oil and gas extraction industry.
 Construction spending is expected to decline 0.9%, while spending on machinery and equipment is expected to decline 2.7%.
 Investment in manufacturing is expected to see the strongest growth in 2019, increasing 31.5% to $3.7 billion, the highest since 2006, when this data series begins.
 Large increases are expected in chemical (up 89.2%), wood product (up 37.0%), and primary metal (up 26.0%) manufacturing.
 Large declines are expected for mining and quarrying - except oil and gas (down 32.7%), petroleum and coal products manufacturing (down 26.1%), and for educational services (down 24.2%).